virtual-labs/exp-tailoring-microstructure-iitk/experiment/experiment-name.md

-## Tailoring microstructure with various heat treatments (annealing, normalizing, and quenching)
+## Tailoring Microstructure With Various Heat Treatments (Annealing, Normalizing, and Quenching)